kirenguyen/pepperServer/README.md

 The following is a sample script to pair a Pepper that has been connected to the server and performed the handshake to a Micro:Bit.

-You will need to get the UUID of the Micro:Bit you want to pair Pepper to; only Pepper can send a message to pair with a Micro:Bit.
+You will need to get the ID of the Micro:Bit you want to pair Pepper to; only Pepper can send a message to pair with a Micro:Bit.